bryon82/SailwindBitsAndBobsRadRedux/README.md

 # Bits and Bobs - Rad Redux

 Inspired by Innsewerants' wonderful mod [Bits and Bobs](https://discord.com/channels/898258030783791164/1218974651603091547).
 I loved the ideas in Bits and Bobs, this mod is merely a different take on the implementation of those ideas.
 This is not meant to be a replacement, as the two mods can coexist.
-You can choose features from either by disabling any conflicting ones.
+You can enable/disable features from either mod to choose the ones you like.

 ## Features